dialvare/SNO_vGPU/README.md

 ## Install drivers and applications in the VM
 Now, we can install the NVIDIA drivers in the virtual machine.
 An important point that we need to keep in mind is that, for the host we installed the vGPU drivers, but now, we need to download the GRID version for the guest.

-Navigate to the official page of NVIDIA and download the proper GRID driver version in the virtual machine.
-In this case, we’ll use the NVIDIA-Linux-x86_64-510.47.03-grid.run file.
+Navigate to the official [page](https://www.nvidia.com/en-us/drivers/vgpu-software-driver/) of NVIDIA and download the proper GRID driver version in the virtual machine.
+In this case, we’ll use the *NVIDIA-Linux-x86_64-510.47.03-grid.run* file.
 Before running it, we also need to install all prerequisites to ensure the driver compilation and installation won’t fail:

 ```
 $ sudo -i
 # dnf groupinstall “Development Tools”
 # dnf install elfutils-libelf-devel libglvnd-devel
 ```

-Once installed all needed libraries, disable the nouveau driver permanently, modifying the GRUB menu and then, reboot the node:
+Once installed all needed libraries, disable the *nouveau* driver permanently, modifying the GRUB menu and then, reboot the node:

 ```
 # grub2-editenv - set “$(grub2-editenv - list | grep kernelopts) nouveau.modeset=0”
 # reboot
 ```

 Access to the VM again and run the following command to stop the Xorg server (if it was running) and switch to text mode:

 ```
 $ sudo -i
 # systemctl isolate multi-user.target
 ```

 Now, we can start with the driver installation.
 Run the GRID driver file:

 ```
 # bash NVIDIA-Linux-x86_64-510.47.03-grid.run
 ```

 The installation screen will be shown, asking to register the kernel with DKMS.
-Select Yes:
+Select **Yes**:

 When the DKMS kernel module installation finishes, we’ll see the next screen.
-Select Yes too:
+Select **Yes** too:

 The installation process will continue.
-When finished, select No when asked about allowing automatic Xorg backup.
+When finished, select **No** when asked about allowing automatic *Xorg* backup.
 We’re not going to use it for this demo.
-Once the installation is complete, select OK to proceed.
+Once the installation is complete, select **OK** to proceed.
 Then, reboot the virtual machine again to apply the changes:

 ```
 # reboot
 ```

 Now, we can install the NVIDIA CUDA Toolkit, which provides some graphical examples to test the vGPU.
-Firstly, we need to check the Toolkit version compatible with our driver version here.
-For the driver we installed, we need to download the NVIDIA CUDA Toolkit 11.6.2 here.
+Firstly, we need to check the Toolkit version compatible with our driver version [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
+For the driver we installed, we need to download the *NVIDIA CUDA Toolkit 11.6.2* [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=RHEL&target_version=8&target_type=runfile_local).
 Access the virtual machine and paste the download command provided:

 ```
 $ wget https://developer.download.nvidia.com/compute/cuda/11.6.2/local_installers/cuda_11.6.2_510.47.03_linux.run
 ```

 Run the file to install it:

 ```
 $ sudo sh cuda_11.6.2_510.47.03_linux.run
 ```

 You will see the Toolkit License Agreement window.
-Write accept:
+Write **accept**:

-Important: The CUDA installation will automatically opt to install the NVIDIA driver, but this will be the non-GRID driver, which is not what we need, and will likely break the installation if we proceed with it.
-In a previous step we installed the correct GRID driver and therefore it’s already installed and loaded, so we need to uncheck the Driver box.
-Then navigate to the Install option:
+**Important**: The CUDA installation will automatically opt to install the NVIDIA driver, but this will be the non-GRID driver, which is not what we need, and will likely break the installation if we proceed with it.
+In a previous step we installed the correct GRID driver and therefore it’s already installed and loaded, so we need to **uncheck** the *Driver* box.
+Then navigate to the **Install** option:

-When finished, make sure that the variables $PATH includes /usr/local/cuda-11.6/bin and $LD_LIBRARY_PATH includes /usr/local/cuda-11.6/lib64.
+When finished, make sure that the variables *$PATH* includes */usr/local/cuda-11.6/bin* and *$LD_LIBRARY_PATH* includes */usr/local/cuda-11.6/lib64*.
 Run the following commands:

 ```
 $ echo $PATH